Page updated 26 May 2016

 The Treasury also plays a key role in the monitoring of Air New Zealand, of which the New Zealand Government is the principal shareholder.

 All revenue obtained from roading taxes (Fuel Excise Duty on petrol sales, Road User Charges on diesel vehicles, and Motor Vehicle Registration charges) is dedicated to land transport activities.
 This revenue accounts for the majority of Vote Transport spending.
-State highway spending is forecast to account for approximately $12 billion of transport expenditure over the ten years 2012/13 to 2021/22.
+State highway spending, including renewals and maintenance, is forecast to account for approximately $22 billion of transport expenditure over the ten years 2015/16 to 2024/25.